lieuzhenghong/lieuzhenghong.github.io-source/projects/index.md

 * Floor plan of the building
 * PDF report of all building defects and recommended actions taken (if any)

-A building inspection report is done as follows: the engineer walks around the building and takes photos of all structural features and defects (if any).
-The engineer will then annotate the floor plan, showing where the defects are in the building.
-This software streamlines every part of the process, from quick-tagging floor plans, automatic table generation and final report generation.
+A building inspection report is done as follows: An engineer walks around the building and takes photos of all structural features and defects (if any).
+The engineer will then "tag" the floor plan---put labels on the floor plan to show where each photo was taken.
+Finally, the engineer will produce a PDF report which includes all the photos taken, a description of each photo, and a classification of the defect type.

+Before I created this application for the firm, creating a report was a very time-consuming process.
+First, every photo taken was renamed in File Explorer.
+Then, the floor plan was tagged in Microsoft Word by manually creating Text Boxes and moving them to the desired spot.
+Finally, to generate the report, the engineers would paste the images one by one into the Word document.
+God forbid the engineer missed out one photo in the middle, as to insert the new photo _all_ subsequent photos had to be cut-and-pasted one box down.
+(You can see an example in the image: the image A2-30 has been left out.
+That means all the images and text from A2-31 onwards have to be cut and pasted one box down to make space for the new image.)

+This application streamlines every part of the process, from uploading images to quick-tagging floor plans to the final report generation.
+Just click an area of the floor plan to tag it.
+The report is generated automatically, and if you missed out a photo, that's fine---the report will reflow seamlessly.

 [GitHub](https://github.com/lieuzhenghong/inspectors-gadget/)
 </div>